Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `fullDisplay()`: **OVERRIDE**.
 Overrides the other displays and descriptions, and lets you set the full text for the upgrade.
 Can use basic HTML.

 - `cost`: **sort of optional** A `Decimal` for the cost of the upgrade.
+Can be a function.
 By default, upgrades cost the main prestige currency for the layer.

 - `unlocked()`: **optional**.
 A function returning a bool to determine if the upgrade is visible or not.
 Default is unlocked.